Skip to content

 Modes

 Modes let one project run against multiple targets or runtime commands.
+Each entry overrides the base config; a value can be an inline object or a string path to an external config file.

 json